isfit/blog/_posts/2012-12-06-how-many-slaves-are-working-for-you.md

 alt: hvor-mange-slaver-jobber-for-deg
 p: how-many-slaves-are-working-for-you
 ---

-It's a completely ordinary day.
-I rise from my bed and its soft, comfortable bedding—one slave.
-I take a shower and wash up with soap and shampoo—two slaves.
-I put on some lotion, do my makeup and put on some perfume—three slaves.
-It is cold outside.
-I dress up in clothes made from both wool and cotton—four slaves.
-I eat breakfast and have a cup of coffee—five slaves.

 I could have gone on like this for ages.
 The number would finally add up to **32**.
 Thirty two slaves work for me.
 Even before exiting my own house in the morning I have used, worn or consumed products worth the work of five slaves.
 In order to live my life using the products I want to and with the level of comfort I like, there are 32 humans worldwide working literally for their life.